-If you’re still dealing with them, understanding that everyone has vulnerabilities and you’re not alone, good people raise each other up, they don’t use them to bring you down.
+If you’re still dealing with them, understanding that everyone has vulnerabilities and you’re not alone, genuine people raise each other up.
+They don’t use them to bring you down.

 Who they are, from the narcissist that showers you with attention to the narcissist that destroys you.
-When you reach breaking point, they’ll bring out the nice narcissist, so you doubt yourselves, then when things aren’t going their way evil narcissist comes back out to play, leaving you on edge, walking on eggshells, paying more attention to their happiness and less and less to your own.
-No longer knowing what makes you truly happy.
+When you reach breaking point, they’ll bring out the nice narcissist, so you doubt yourselves.
+When things aren’t going their way, envious narcissist comes back out to play, leaving you on edge, walking on eggshells, paying more attention to their happiness and less and less to your own—no longer knowing what makes you truly happy.

-Playing nice or playing evil that is who they are.
-They don’t change they have a personality disorder, with different sides to them, no matter how much they play nice, remember how much pain they cause and walk away.
+Playing nice or playing nasty that is who they are.
+They don’t change.
+They have a personality disorder with different sides to them; no matter how much they play nice, remember how much pain they cause and walk away.

-They are the masters of negativity, living in a toxic negative environment rubs of on you.
-Once in that cycle, your once happy carefree state of mind is slowly driven out, left full of negative emotions towards yourself and those around to you.
+Narcissists are the masters of negativity.
+Living in a toxic negative environment rubs off on you.
+Once in that cycle, your once happy, carefree state of mind is slowly driven out, left full of negative emotions towards yourself and those around to you.
 Leaving you questioning so much.

 Focus on shifting those negative emotions out and finding the joy in life again.

-They lie, lie after lie after lie, at first you might think something is off as those lies appear and you might question them, they twist it all around, leaving you doubting reality, doubting yourself and doubting those around you.
-How could this once loving, respect person lie so much and hurt you so much, they downplay everything, leaving you questioning and blaming yourself, shattering your trust within yourself and those around you.
+They lie, lie after lie after lie.
+At first, you might think something is off as those lies appear, and you might question them.
+They twist it all around, leaving you doubting reality, doubting yourself and doubting those around you.
+How could this once loving, respectful person lie so much and hurt you so much?
+They downplay everything, leaving you questioning and blaming yourself, shattering your trust within yourself and those around you.

-They will seek others to take their side, manipulating others and lying to others, smearing your name, they flip the story’s, so you end up isolating yourself from the world, shattering your confidence within the world around you.
+They will seek others to take their side, manipulating others and lying to others, smearing your name.
+They flip the stories, so you end up isolating yourself from the world, shattering your confidence within the world around you.

-When you’ve been told for long enough, you’re not good enough, and you’ll not find any better and all the others.
+When you’ve been told for long enough, you’re not good enough, and you’ll not find any better and all the other narcissistic gaslighting phrases.
 Your mind starts to believe it, and you begin to act it.

 Being confident and trusting in who you are and your own abilities will help you in all areas of your life, from relationships to work.
-What you ware, how you talk to yourself and others and friendships you make.
+What you wear, how you talk to yourself and others and the friendships you make.

-When you always doubt yourself and those around you, questioning your own abilities.
+When you constantly doubt yourself and those around you, questioning your own abilities.
 You’ll focus on those doubts and not move forward.
 It’s not easy to build.
 However, you can do this.

 How to reclaim your confidence?

-It’s starting all with how you hold yourself when you’re telling yourself, “I’m shy.”
+It all starts with how you hold yourself when you’re telling yourself, “I’m shy.”
 You don’t speak out.
-When you tell yourself “I can not.”
+When you tell yourself, “I can not.”
 You don’t.
-When you’re feeling sad or negative.
-You curl up, drop your shoulders, slump.
+When you’re feeling sad or negative, you curl up, drop your shoulders, slump.
 Drop your head and lose your smile.

 Purposefully holding your body right helps massively on the impact of your inner feeling.
 Power pose when alone in front of a mirror.
-Give it a try it might make you laugh too.
-If you’re telling yourself, you feel silly.
+Give it a try.
+It might make you laugh too.
+If you’re telling yourself, “ I feel silly.”
 You might, and you might just laugh.
-Notice how much better you feel within.
+When laughing, notice how much better you feel within.

 Even if you think you’ve nothing to smile about.
 Go and find something to smile about something that makes you happy, stand tall and put that smile on your face, notice your energy shift.

-When trying new things, or handling difficult situations, don’t focus on what could go wrong, focus on what will go right, when you focus your mind to what you want you’re more likely to receive the outcome you want.
+When trying new things, or handling difficult situations, don’t focus on what could go wrong.
+Focus on what will go right.
+When you focus your mind on what you want, you’re more likely to receive the outcome you want.

 Losing negative thoughts by finding things to be grateful for.
-It’s hard to emotions like feel pain, anger, hurt when the finding things that make you feel happy.
-Yes, some negative emotions, problems need dealing with, life’s hard at times, it gets rough at times.
-Dealing when it hits then move consciously back into the positive emotions.
+It’s hard to feel emotions like such as pain, anger, hurt when you are finding things that make you feel happy.
+Yes, some negative emotions, problems need dealing with.
+Life’s hard at times.
+It gets rough at times.
+Dealing when it hits, then move consciously back into the positive emotions.

 Look at and recognise how you are taking to yourself “what’s the point.”
 You’ll not find the point and do it.
 “What if this happens.”
-Will stop you trying.
+It will stop you from trying.
 “I’m not good enough.”
 You’ll not see your worth.
 “No one will love me.”
-You’ll not find your love ( some find one that helps lift them you. ) instead, and it needs to be “I must do it because.”
-And tell yourself the point, find the point.
+You’ll not find your love.
+Instead, it needs to be “I must do it because.”
+And tell yourself the point, find the point, find your reason why.
 Look at the outcome if you succeed.
-Tell yourself “I am good enough.”
-Until your mind believes it.
-Look at things you’ve done in the past and achieved.
+Tell yourself, “I am good enough.”
+Until your mind believes it, look at things you’ve done in the past and achieved.
 “I’m learning to love me.”
 As you progress.
 “I love me.”

-When you’re feeling down, we all have those down moments, it’s all about breaking the pattern of your thinking and bringing yourself out of them, if you’re feeling alone or miss understood, connection with those who do understand you, good online support groups are great for this to start, connecting with those who’ve loved it, you can dump the thoughts that aren’t severing you, and people will give you the acknowledgement that you’re not alone in how you think or feel, tips of what you can do.
-If you’re feeling down and like you can not do something, tell yourself you can, look at when you’ve done something similar in the past, so your mind knows its possible, or looks for someone who has done it before you to show your mind it’s possible.
+When you’re feeling down, we all have those down moments.
+It’s all about breaking the pattern of your thinking and bringing yourself out of them if you’re feeling alone or miss understood.
+Connection with those who do understand you, good online support groups are great for this to start, connecting with those who’ve lived it, you can dump the thoughts that aren’t severing you, and people will give you the acknowledgement that you’re not alone in how you think or feel, tips of what you can do.
+If you’re feeling down and like you can not do something, tell yourself you can, look at when you’ve done something similar in the past, so your mind knows it’s possible or look for someone who has done it before you to show your mind it’s possible.

-Confidence is something we create within ourself, and life gets hard at times, even confident people aren’t confident all the time, you have the power within you to recognise when your thinking is working against you and consciously shift those thoughts to make them work for you.
+Confidence is something we create within ourselves, and life gets hard at times.
+Even confident people aren’t confident all the time, you have the power within you to recognise when your thinking is working against you and consciously shift those thoughts to make them work for you.

-We’re human, we make errors, focus on the lesson, focus on the outcome, and your mind will find away.
+We’re human, we make errors, focus on the lesson, focus on the outcome, and our mind will find a way.
 Don’t be hard over mistakes.
 It’s not there to beat yourself up, and it’s there to learn.